Halzyon/MuffinRebels/README.md

 First, you the player would start their turn by rolling two 6-sided dice (D6) to see how many tiles you can walk.
-After you have exhausted all your "energy" it will be the enemies' turn to move.
+After you have exhausted all your "energy"/movement it will be the enemies' turn to move.
 If you would so happen to meet the misfortune of being seen and targeted by the enemy, combat will begin.